 Also, put a bold or italic keyword once relatively at the beginning of your content.

 The Googlebot favors “fresh” or current content.
 This doesn’t mean that you have to create content from scratch every time.
 Google also recognizes the updating and editing of already existing content.
 For example, if content is highly dependent on current events, it is important to regularly adapt existing information.
-Nevertheless, new publications are also important, because the Google algorithm also checks how often new content is published on your domain.
+Nevertheless, new publications are also essential, because the Google algorithm also checks how often new content is published on your domain.

 Links, whether internal or external, are another factor that Google evaluates.
 Here, both the number and the relevance of the individual links are crucial.
 In addition, the linked domain also has an influence.
 The following always applies here: quality takes precedence over quantity.
 Google values links as so important because they are the basic component of a search engine.
 The reason: without links, crawling would be much more difficult for the algorithm, as it sees them as a kind of signpost and follows them.
 Through internal links or links to external, relevant sources (so-called outbound links) you can increase your chance of good rankings.
 However, make sure that your links do not lead to dead pages or 404 results.
 Neither the search engine nor your users will find that helpful.

-The dwell time is a signal that Google evaluates to find out how suitable your content was for the respective search queries of the users.
+The dwell time is a signal that Google evaluates to find out how suitable your content was for the respective search terms of the users.
 If many people spend a long time on your page or on a specific article on your website, this is a sign of the added value of this article.
 Google concludes that the quality of the content is good and “recommends” the article by positioning it very high up for similar search queries.

-Watch out: The dwell time is always relative and depends on the content.
+The dwell time is always relative and depends on the content.
 It is therefore difficult to make a general statement.
 A page with less content (e.g. an encyclopedia page) can have a lower dwell time and still be very good.
 Roughly speaking, however, a page with a lot of content and a low dwell time needs optimization.

 The bounce rate measures the people who do not stay on the page, but leave the page without clicking on another subpage.
 It is therefore interesting because it can provide conclusions about the quality of your content.
 If users leave your site more often than average, this may indicate that they were unable to find what they were looking for.
 But don’t worry, the bounce rate, like the dwell time, should always be seen in relation to the content offered.
 For example, if you have a high rate for knowledge articles or similar, this can also mean that users received an answer to their question and therefore did not click further.
 So, when optimizing, look not only at the bounce rate, but also at the type of content the page offers.
 If you want to make sure that the content there matches the search queries, you can also additionally analyze the dwell time on the respective pages.
 This will give you more meaningful results.